 You, too, can reserve the Hamill House Museum for your next private event.

-The Bowman-White House is open on a very limited basis-mostly for special events, house tours, and private group tours.
-It was purchased by Historic Georgetown, Inc., in 1974 at a cost of $35,000.
+The Bowman-White House was purchased by Historic Georgetown, Inc., in 1974 at a cost of $35,000.
 This beautiful and expansive Victorian home provides insight into the lives of an upper-middle class mining/professional family of nineteenth-century Georgetown.
 The Bowman-White House is an Italianate structure accented with Queen Anne details, and at the time of construction, it contained over 2,400 square feet of living space.
 John Henry Bowman, after moving to Georgetown in 1885, built this house for his family in 1892.
 His ownership and management of mining properties in the Silver Creek area (south of Lawson) brought in enough profit to allow him to erect this stylish two-story home.
 Bowman's daughter, Mellie, inherited the property at the turn-of-the-century, and lived here with her husband, local attorney John J. White and four boys.
-After her death, the property was purchased by HGI from the Bowman-White family. through the years, approximately $95,000 has been spent on rehabilitation and restoration at the property, including some structural and mechanical rehabilitation, wall-covering replication, and exterior painting.
+After her death, the property was purchased by HGI from the Bowman-White family.
+Through the years, approximately $95,000 has been spent on rehabilitation and restoration at the property, including some structural and mechanical rehabilitation, wall-covering replication, and exterior painting.
 The Bowman-White House is not available for public tours at this time.

 The Kneisel House: 1870